spoda/AI-Projects/README.md

 Project 3- Dynamic Bayesian Network Project that involves pacman trying to eat ghosts using exact and approximate inferences using bayes net.
 Also uses joint particle filters to be able to track ghosts.

-Project 4 -Project that create a Neural Network
+Project 4 -Project that creates a Neural Network